Quez Watkins Player Prop Bets for NFL Week 8 | Philadelphia vs. Detroit 10/31/2021

 Season Stats

-- So far this season, 10.7% of the 243 passes thrown by his team have gone Watkins' way.

-- Watkins (four red zone targets) has been the recipient of 12.1% of his team's 33 red zone pass attempts.
+- With four targets in the red zone this season, Watkins has been on the receiving end of 12.1% of his team's 33 red zone pass attempts.

-- The Eagles, who rank 15th in the NFL in points scored, have attempted a pass 59.7% of the time while opting for the ground attack 40.3% of the time.
+- The Eagles have run 59.7% passing plays and 40.3% rushing plays this season.
+They rank 15th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Watkins' matchup with the Lions.